All Episodes

 This was likely due to the fact that only half the bathrooms were open, and a majority of the stalls and open bathrooms were either out of service or too filthy for public use.

-Uh near or the exit of the men's rooms had a box for biomedical waste filled to the brim with hypodermic needles, which constitutes one of the more sanitary parts of the entire bathroom.
+Near or the exit of the men's rooms had a box for biomedical waste filled to the brim with hypodermic needles, which constitutes one of the more sanitary parts of the entire bathroom.

 Oh, good grief.

-Um a lot has been noted here.
+A lot has been noted here.

-You know, the group Black Lives Matter, and we make a distinction between the group and people that chanted Black Lives Matter after George Floyd, but the group Black Lives Matter, you know, the ones that chanted what do we want, dead cops, when do we want them now?
+You know, the group Black Lives Matter, and we make a distinction between the group and people that chanted Black Lives Matter after George Floyd, but the group Black Lives Matter, you know, the ones that chanted, what do we want dead cops?

 Pigs in a blanket, fry them like bacon.

-They never spoke out against these radical groups uh that were involved in some of the violence from last summer.
+They never spoke out against these radical groups that were involved in some of the violence from last summer.

-Black Lives Matter posted a statement Wednesday blasting the United States and praising Cuba and Cuba's murdering communist dictatorship, Marxist dictatorship, uh, while the island was destabilized by historic protests.
+Black Lives Matter posted a statement Wednesday blasting the United States and praising Cuba and Cuba's murdering communist dictatorship, Marxist dictatorship, while the island was destabilized by historic protests.

-It's our fault for the country's instability, and credited the Cuban government for historically granting black revolutionaries asylum.
+It's our fault for the country's instability and credited the Cuban government for historically granting black revolutionaries asylum.

-Senator Marco Rubio fired back the extortionist ring known as Black Lives Matter's organization, took a break today from shaking down corporations for millions and buying themselves mansions to share their support for the communist regime in Cuba.
+Senator Marco Rubio fired back, the extortionist ring known as Black Lives Matter's organization took a break today from shaking down corporations for millions and buying themselves mansions to share their support for the communist regime in Cuba.

 He was pretty pissed.